What Is the Close Brothers Scandal? Key Facts and Compensation Explained

 2. Escalate to the Financial Ombudsman Service (FOS): You can appeal to the FOS to be reviewed in a just and impartial manner if Close Brothers cannot find an acceptable solution.
 The FOS will, after hearing your case, render a final decision on compensation on your behalf.

-In more complex cases or if you are unsure what to do, a financial or legal advisor should be contacted.
+In more complex cases or if you are unsure what to do, a finance claims expert or legal advisor should be contacted.
 A specialist will walk you through the process of making a claim, describe your rights, and ensure that you receive the money you're entitled to.

 Close Brothers Sets Aside £165 Million for Car Loans Commission Scandal